python/cpython/Doc/library/tracemalloc.rst

 .. function:: stop()

    Stop tracing Python memory allocations: uninstall hooks on Python memory allocators.
-Clear also traces of memory blocks allocated by Python
+Also clears all previously collected traces of memory blocks allocated by Python.

    Call :func:`take_snapshot` function to take a snapshot of traces before clearing them.

-   See also :func:`start` and :func:`is_tracing` functions.
+   See also :func:`start`, :func:`is_tracing` and :func:`clear_traces`
+   functions.

 .. function:: take_snapshot()